Lone Worker Monitoring Service

 Lone worker app

-StaySafe offer an app which monitors lone worker safety in real time, and allows them to send a number of alerts when in need of assistance.
+StaySafe offer an app which monitors lone and remote worker safety in real time, and allows them to send a number of alerts when in need of assistance.

 Timed sessions and a check-in button allows the lone worker to confirm their safety quickly and easily, while a number of alerts including panic, provide a quick and reliable way to alert someone in an emergency.